- 7 Fun Things To Do in Lake Charles Louisiana

 As for cocktails, Restaurant Calla is serving up creative concoctions like Jason Labove’s flavorful Gin & Tonic made with Ransom Gin, Ransom Dry Vermouth, house made rosemary thyme tonic and juniper simple syrup.
 Another liquid winner is the French 75 cocktail topped with St. Germain foam at tony La Truffe Sauvage.
 And then there’s milk punch.

 Milk punch is the best thing to drink in Lake Charles.
-I’ve enjoyed milk punch before, but I absolutely fell in love with the Lake Charles version.
+I’ve previously enjoyed milk punch in New Orleans, but I absolutely fell in love with the Lake Charles version.
 Sweet and creamy, this milk punch is the perfect drink to go with a carefree Sunday brunch.
 Then again, it would also go well with breakfast or dinner depending on your mood.
 My favorite milk punch was at Jack Daniel’s Bar & Grill.
+When you visit Lake Charles, drinking milk punch is an absolute must.

 Jack Daniel’s Bar & Grill is located at 777 Ave L’Auberge, Lake Charles, LA 70601, USA.